 - Documentation verifying your income and employment or residence in Santa Monica.
 Acceptable documents include tax forms, bank statements, paystubs, and documentation of any other income, assets, or benefits.
 You can upload pictures of the documents, but they need to be clearly readable.

-When an owner of an affordable housing property has a vacancy, they request applicants from our BMH waitlist.
-We then pull applications from the top of the waitlist based on priority.
+When an owner of an affordable housing property has a vacancy, they request applicants from the BMH waitlist.
+We then pull applications from the top of the waitlist based on priority, household size, and income.
 If you qualify, we send your information to the property owner and the property owner will contact you directly.

 Applicants are split into three categories: